opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Using the Flipbook
 ''''''''''''''''''
 The flipbook is an image viewer where animation levels, images, clips and rendered frames can be displayed.
-In Toonz it is used to display the scene contents in the viewer, including the preview mode, and to display the previewed or rendered animations.
+In OpenToonz it is used to display the scene contents in the viewer, including the preview mode, and to display the previewed or rendered animations.
 It is also used to view files and levels from the browser or the xsheet, and to display the loaded color model.

 .. note:: The safe area is the only element that can be shown or hidden in the flipbook when previewing the animation (see  :ref:`Customizing the Work Area <customizing_the_work_area>`  ).